cfpb/design-manual/guides/effective-forms.md

 ![Diagram showing a hybrid form](https://www.gov.uk/service-manual/assets/images/designing-transactions/hybrid.png)

-Again, done well this can give you the benefits of both the single page and wizard approaches.
-It also allows you to create a sense of rhythm to the overall flow, which can help people to understand when they have moved into a different part of the form, and break up the monotony of filling in forms.
+Done well, this can give you the benefits of both the single page and wizard approaches.
+It also allows you to create a sense of rhythm to the overall flow, which can help users understand when they have moved into a different part of the form, and break up the monotony of filling in forms.

 As always, these design decisions must have a strong, user-centred rationale behind them.

 ## Saving progress

-If the average time to complete a form is more than you can reasonably expect your users to spend in a single session, then you'll need to provide a way for them to save their progress.
+If the average time to complete a form is more than you can reasonably expect your users to spend in a single session, then you need to provide a way for them to save their progress.

 The same goes if the session is likely to be interrupted for some reason.
 For example, if the user is suddenly asked for information which they might not have immediately on hand (a way to mitigate this is to warn users if they're going to be asked for that kind of information).
 Another example is that the user might start a form on their mobile device and want to continue filling it out on their desktop computer.

-## Indicating mandatory fields
+## Indicating required fields

-If you follow the principle of not asking for information you don't need, then most of your fields will be mandatory and you shouldn't need to mark them as such with '*' symbols or other conventions.
+If you follow the principle of not asking for information you don't need, then most of your fields will be required and you shouldn't need to mark them as such with '*' symbols or other conventions.
 Instead, mark the optional fields, by adding '(optional)' to their label.

 ## Helping users